-(To be used for reports of trades made in reliance upon clause 72(1)(b) or (q) of the Act, or Section 2.3, 2.12, 2.13, 2.14 or 2.16 of Rule 45-501) 1.
-Full name and address of the seller.
-2. Full name and address of the issuer of the securities traded.
-3. Description of the securities traded.
-4. Date of the trade(s).
-5. Particulars of the trade(s). and me of Purchaser Amount or Number Purchaser Price per Total Purchase Price Exemption Relied Municipality and of Securities unit (Canadian \$) Upon Jurisdiction of Purchased Residence 6.
-The seller has prepared and certified a statement containing the full legal name and the full residential address of each purchaser identified in section 5 and a certified true copy of the list will be provided to the Commission upon request.
-7. State the name and address of any person acting as agent in connection with trade(s) and the compensation paid or to be paid to such agent.
-8. State the name (or title) and the telephone number of the person who may be contacted with respect to any questions regarding the contents of this report.
-9. Certificate of seller or agent of seller. undersigned seller hereby certifies, or the undersigned agent of the seller hereby certifies to the best of the agent's nation and belief, that the statements made in this report are true and correct.
-DATE ED at this day of , 20
+(To be used for reports of trades made in reliance upon clause 72(1)(b) or (q) of the Act, or Section 2.3, 2.12, 2.13, 2.14 or 2.16 of Rule 45-501)

+- 1. Full name and address of the seller.

+- 2. Full name and address of the issuer of the securities traded.

+- 3. Description of the securities traded.

+- 4. Date of the trade(s).

+5. Particulars of the trade(s).

+Name of Purchaser Amount or Number Purchaser Price per Total Purchase Price Exemption Relied and Municipality and of Securities unit (Canadian \$) Upon Jurisdiction of Purchased Residence

+- 6. The seller has prepared and certified a statement containing the full legal name and the full residential address of each purchaser identified in section 5 and a certified true copy of the list will be provided to the Commission upon request. - 7.
+State the name and address of any person acting as agent in connection with trade(s) and the compensation paid or to be paid to such agent. - 8.
+Has the seller paid a participation fee for the current financial year in accordance with Rule 13-502? - 9.
+State the name (or title) and the telephone number of the person who may be contacted with respect to any questions regarding the contents of this report. - 10.
+Certificate of seller or agent of seller.

+The undersigned seller hereby certifies, or the undersigned agent of the seller hereby certifies to the best of the agent's information and belief, that the statements made in this report are true and correct.